-Table 7.1.
+Table 6.
 ESIA Process for Component 1a: Demand-driven investments in basic infrastructure and services

-Step 1 a) RIDP Facilitators (QEs) conduct screening of the subproject with regard to prohibited/excluded activities; b) If the subproject passes the screening for the list of prohibited/excluded activities, RIDP Facilitators assist MDUs to complete Section 1 of the Environmental Screening table; c) Based on the Environmental Checklist, the environmental category and the type of EA to be conducted is recommended- (either a partial ESIA or an ESMP); d) The results of the screening, including potential negative impacts and possible measures to mitigate impacts, are presented to community members as part of the feasibility analysis of subproject investment options (Step 8.1 of the RIDP implementation cycle).
-Step 2 a) For subprojects selected for financing, RIDP Facilitators assist the MDU to submit the Step = Environmental Screening table and Environmental Checklist to the PIU regional ESSS and SCS. b) The PIU regional ESSS reviews the documentation to confirm the category for the subproject.
-For Category B and Category C subprojects , the PIU regional ESSS notes potential environmental risks and indicates how they will be prevented/mitigated, the scope of the ESIA required, and the safeguards instruments required in the Environmental Screening Table. c) The PIU regional ESSS provides this information to the SCS to include the ESIA- related activities and safeguards instruments required in the ToR for the subproject design services.
-Note: In the case of Category B small- scale construction and reconstruction activities the requirement is to apply the WB ESMP Checklist to address potential environmental impacts.
-Step 3 a) The design consultant prepares the ESIA and ESMP or ESMP Checklist as per the Jacq 2 ToR. b) PIU regional ESSS, RIDP Facilitators assist MDUs to organize the disclosure of the draft partial ESIA or ESMP Checklist and hold a public consultation, involving CSOs, community representatives, and affected groups.
-Formal minutes will be prepared to record inputs provided by the participants. c) The design consultant updates the partial ESIA, ESMP or ESMP Checklist based on community consultations and submits to the SCS and PIU regional ESSS for review.
-Step 4 a) The PIU regional ESSS reviews the ESIA and ESMP or ESMP Checklist prepared by 1 the design consultant verifying that necessary permissions and approvals have been obtained. b) The PIU regional ESSS provides clearances for low-risk Category B and C subprojects that require the ESMP Checklist.
+Step 1 a) RIDP Facilitators (QEs) conduct screening of the subproject with regard to prohibited/excluded activities; b) If the subproject passes the screening for the list of prohibited/excluded activities, RIDP Facilitators assist MDUs to complete Section 1 of the Environmental Screening table; c) Based on the Environmental Checklist, the environmental category and the type of EA to be conducted by ESSS is recommended - (either a partial ESMP or an ESMP checklist d) The results of the screening, including potential negative impacts and possible measures to mitigate impacts, are presented to community members as part of the feasibility analysis of subproject investment options (Step 8.1 of the RIDP implementation cycle).
+Step 2 a) For subprojects selected for financing, RIDP Facilitators assist the MDU to submit the Environmental Screening table and Environmental Checklist to the PIU regional ESSS. b) The PIU regional ESSS reviews the documentation to confirm the category for the subproject.
+For Category B and Category C subprojects, the PIU regional ESSS notes potential environmental risks and indicates how they will be prevented/mitigated, the scope of the ESIA required, and the safeguards instruments required in the Environmental Screening Table. c) The PIU regional ESSS provides this information to the DF to include the ESIA- related activities and safeguards instruments required in the ToR for the subproject desig services.
+Note: In the case of Category B small-scale construction and reconstruction activities the requirement is to apply the WB ESMP Checklist to address potential environment impacts. a) The design consultant prepares the ESMP / ESMP checklist as per the ToR b) PIU regional ESSS, FP's QEs and QFs / RIDP QEs and QFs assist MDUs to organiz the disclosure of the community representatives, and affected groups.
+Formal minutes wi be prepared to record inputs provided by the participants. c) The design consultant updates the partial ESMP or ESMP Checklist based on community consultations and submits to the PIU regional ESSS for review.
+Step 4 a) The PIU regional ESSS reviews the ESMP or ESMP Checklist prepared by the design consultant verifying that necessary permissions and approvals have been obtained. b) The PIU regional ESSS provides clearances for low-risk Category B and C subprojects that require the ESMP Checklist.
 High-risk Category B subprojects are submitted to the PIU Environmental Safeguards Specialist for clearance.
-Note: The WB will carry out prior review of the ESIA/ESMPs from the first three subprojects (each from a different sector) from in each participating region.
-After that, WB prior review is only required for subprojects categorized as full Category B and require a partial ESIA and ESMP.
-Step 5 a) Upon PIU (or WB) clearance of the ESA documents, the SCS proceeds with tendering the 1 subproject rehabilitation or construction works.
+Note: THE WB will carry out prior review of the ESMPs/ESMP checklists from the first three (each f subprojects rom a different sector) from in each participating region.
+After that, WB prior only rereview is quired for subprojects categorized as full Category B and require a partial ESMP Step 5 a) Upon PIU (or WB) clearance of the ESA documents, the SCS proceeds with tendering the subproject rehabilitation or construction works.
 All subproject bidding documents shall include as a requirement implementation of the ESMP/ESMP checklist, and the documents shall be attached to the bidding documents and then to the rehabilitation/construction contracts.
 Note: For subprojects requiring a RAP, no construction activities shall commence until the RAP is prepared, no objected to by the WB, and compensations are paid in full.

-Step 6 The PIU regional ESSS, RIDP Facilitators, and MDU members conduct period supervision, monitoring and reporting, as per agreed monitoring plan.
-In the event that case of on-site ESS risks are revealed, contractors will be required to prepare a site-specific ESMP.
+Step 6 The PIU regional ESSS, FP's QEs and QFs / RIDP QEs and QFs , and MDU members conduct period supervision, monitoring and reporting, as per agreed monitoring plan.
+In the event that case of on-site ESS risks are revealed, contractors will be required to prepare a site-specific